Q-Match: Iterative Shape Matching via Quantum Annealing: Introduction

 We evaluate our method on a real AQCer, D-Wave Advantage system $1.1$, and obtain improved results compared to the previous quantum method \cite{seelbach20quantum}.
 Moreover, Q-Match \textit{performs on par with the classical matching approach \cite{ovsjanikov2012functional}}.
 This paper does not assume prior knowledge of quantum computing from readers.
 Secs.~\ref{ssec:quantum_annealing} and \ref{ssec:programming_AQC} review preliminaries required to understand, implement and apply the proposed Q-Match approach.
+The source code is available at \url{https://4dqv.mpi-inf.mpg.de/QMATCH/}.